Bournville (chocolate)

-The first product bearing the Bournville name was Bournville Cocoa powder in 1906 then Bournville Chocolate in 1908.
+The first product bearing the Bournville name was Bournville Cocoa powder in 1906, followed by Bournville Chocolate in 1908.
 It was first sold as a wrapped bar named Bournville Chocolate in 1908.

 The brand is widely available throughout the United Kingdom, Ireland, South Africa and India and has a minimum 36% cocoa content there.
 In 2014, Cadbury redesigned it as a "premium" brand in India, increasing the cocoa content from 44% to 50% and giving it new, black packaging.